Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/vectara.rst

 ===========

 Process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those to a Vectara corpus.
+If you don't yet have a Vectara account, [sign up](https://vectara.comm/integrations/unstructured/) for your account.

 Run Locally
 -----------